techchrism/valorant-api-docs/data/docs/readme.md

 For info on common request components, see [Common Components](common-components.md)

+## Connecting to Local APIs

+For the https local api, you need the password and the port from the lockfile (read [Common Components - Lockfile Data]({{#linkto}}common-components#lockfile-data{{/linkto}})).
+The local server has a self-signed certificate so you'll need to allow invalid certificates in the requests library you're using.

+The websocket has the uri `wss://riot:{lockfile password}@localhost:{lockfile port}` and it also uses a self-signed certificate.
+Websocket events can be found from the [Local Help]({{#linkto}}Local Help{{/linkto}}) endpoint.
+For info on subscribing to events, see here: [https://www.hextechdocs.dev/lol/lcuapi/5.getting-started-with-the-lcu-websocket](https://www.hextechdocs.dev/lol/lcuapi/5.getting-started-with-the-lcu-websocket)

+## Investigating Endpoints and Websocket Events

+Endpoints are commonly found from the ShooterGame log located at `%LocalAppData\VALORANT\Saved\Logs\ShooterGame.log` You can use [Valorant Log Endpoint Scraper](https://github.com/techchrism/valorant-log-endpoint-scraper) to quickly export a list of endpoints and other urls found in the log.

+For websockets, you can use [Valorant Websocket Logger](https://github.com/techchrism/valorant-websocket-logger) which will listen to all events and export them to a file.
+Once you have a websocket log, you can use [Valorant WebSocket Log Viewer](https://github.com/techchrism/valorant-websocket-log-viewer) to conveniently go through the data.

 ## Prior Work

 Documenting the endpoints and making them available is a team effort.
 Here are some notable contributions: